darshanjain2000/91-aeroponic/README.md

 # 91-aeroponic
 Internship

-Collectio of data from various website and compiling relevent data into appendable CSV
+Collection of data from various website and compiling relevent data into appendable CSV